Japan’s 3 Biggest Festivals in July 2021

 Don’t miss Japan’s greatest festivals (Matsuri) in July!
 Introducing 3 biggest traditional festivals in Japan!

-Tanabata Festival is a traditional annual event in Japan, which celebrates the meeting of two lovers separated by milky way.
+Tanabata Festival is a traditional annual event in Japan, which celebrates the meeting of two lovers separated by milky way on 7th July.
 Shonan Hiratsuka Tanabata Festival (湘南ひらつか七夕まつり) is one of the biggest Tanabata festivals in Japan.

 The festival attracts over 3 million visitors every year.
-During the festival, the street will be decorated with loads of colourful, gigantic streams and hundreds of stalls, selling traditional festival snacks and drinks.
+During the festival, the street is decorated with loads of colourful, gigantic streams and hundreds of stalls, selling traditional festival snacks and drinks.
 Hiratsuka City is in Kanagawa Prefecture and can be accessed within 1 hour from Tokyo.

 Kyoto Gion Festival (祇園祭) is counted as one of three greatest festivals in Japan.
 This traditional festival has been held for over 1,000 years in Yasaka Shrine, the famous shrine in Gion area, Yamahoko town.